zoidbergZA/turtlecoin.lol/README.md

 ```

 ## Adding a Language
+Files in the languages folder are combined during the build process.
+The language picker is automatically populated with the available languages, so no need to edit any HTML to add a language.
 * Copy languages/en.json to your-language.json, like es.json, de.json, etc.
 * Translate everything.
 * Run gulp build.
 If any of your formatting is bad, you'll see an error.
 * If no errors, your language is now included.
-Open www/index.html in a browser, and you should see your language in the languages menu at the top-right of the page for desktop, or at the bottom of the menu for mobile.
+Open www/index.html in a browser to see it in action.